-Project teams may provide cost share in the form of cash or in-kind contributions.
 Cost share may be provided by the prime recipient, subrecipients, or third parties (entities that do not have a role in performing the scope of work).
 Vendors/contractors may not provide cost share.
 Any partial donation of goods or services is considered a discount and is not allowable.

-Cash contributions include, but are not limited to: personnel costs, fringe costs, supply and equipment costs, indirect costs and other direct costs.
+Cash contributions include but are not limited to personnel costs, fringe costs, supply and equipment costs, indirect costs, and other direct costs.

-In-kind contributions are those where a value of the contribution can be readily determined, verified and justified but where no actual cash is transacted in securing the good or service comprising the contribution.
-Allowable in-kind contributions include, but are not limited to: the donation of volunteer time or the donation of space or use of equipment.
+In-kind contributions are those where a value of the contribution can be readily determined, verified, and justified but where no actual cash is transacted in securing the good or service comprising the contribution.
+Allowable in-kind contributions include but are not limited to the donation of volunteer time or the donation of space or use of equipment.

-Project teams may use funding or property received from state or local governments to meet the cost share requirement, so long as the funding was not provided to the state or local government by the federal government.
+Project teams may use funding or property received from state or local governments to meet the cost share requirement, so long as the federal government did not provide the funding to the state or local government.

-The prime recipient may not use the following sources to meet its cost share obligations including, but not limited to:
+The recipient may not use the following sources to meet its cost share obligations:

-- Revenues or royalties from the prospective operation of an activity beyond the project period; - Proceeds from the prospective sale of an asset of an activity; - Federal funding or property (e.g., federal grants, equipment owned by the federal government); or - Expenditures that were reimbursed under a separate federal program.
+- Revenues or royalties from the prospective operation of an activity beyond the project period; - Proceeds from the prospective sale of an asset of an activity; - Federal funding or property (e.g., federal grants, equipment owned by the federal government); or

+• Expenditures that were reimbursed under a separate federal program.